 Occlusive peripheral arterial disease is also common among

 Each of these factors contributes not only to the development of occlusive peripheral arterial disease but also to the worsening of the disease.

 When an artery narrows, the parts of the body it supplies may not receive enough blood.
-An inadequate blood supply is called ischemia.
+An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

-Sudden, complete blockage may result when a blood clot (thrombus) forms in an artery that is already narrowed.
+Sudden, complete blockage of an artery may result when a blood clot (thrombus) forms in an artery that is already narrowed.
 A sudden blockage may also result when a clot breaks off (becoming an embolus) from a site such as the heart or aorta, travels through the bloodstream, and lodges in an artery downstream.

 Usually, about 70% of the artery’s interior has to be blocked before symptoms occur.
 Gradual narrowing of an artery may result in less severe symptoms than sudden blockage—even if the artery eventually becomes completely blocked.
 Symptoms may be less severe because gradual narrowing allows time for nearby blood vessels to expand or new blood vessels (called collateral vessels) to grow.
 Thus, the affected tissue can still be supplied with blood.
 If an artery is suddenly blocked, there is no time for collateral vessels to develop, so symptoms are usually severe.

 Intermittent claudication, the most common symptom of peripheral arterial disease, results from gradual narrowing of a leg artery.
 It is a painful, aching, cramping, or tired feeling in the muscles of the leg—not in the joints.
 Intermittent claudication occurs regularly and predictably during physical activity but is always relieved promptly by rest.
 The muscles ache when a person walks, and the pain begins more quickly and is more severe when the person walks quickly or uphill.
 Usually, after 1 to 5 minutes of rest (sitting is not necessary), the person can walk the same distance already covered, although continued walking will again provoke the pain at a comparable distance.
 Most commonly, the pain occurs in the calf, but it can also occur in the thigh, hip, or buttock, depending on the location of the blockage.
 Very rarely, pain occurs in the foot.